Lezgo11/pumpy/README.md

 * **dev:** Lez
 * **Motivation**: This code is part of the Sustainable Computational Engineering course at RWTH Aachen.
 Many thanks to the course Lecturer and supervisor, Anil and Ana, for the inspiration and tips!
 * **Inspiration:** countless sleepless nights studying physiology diagrams suring my bachelors.
+Also, the medical community.

 ---